ninewise/dissertation/introduction/chapter.md

 Given the success of Unipept for metaproteomics, could we reuse the fast and accurate peptide-to-taxa mapping also for the analysis of metagenomics data sets?
-By using a gene predictor, a metagenomics data set can be transformed *in silico* to a metaproteomics data set.
+By using a gene (fragment) predictor, a metagenomics data set can be transformed *in silico* to a metaproteomics data set.
 As metagenomics data sets are of much larger volume than metaproteomics data sets, the Unipept index is wrapped in a local command line tool to avoid the network bottlenecks of an online tool.
 Thus the Unipept Metagenomics Analysis Pipeline is born, as an experiment to perform a metagenomics biodiversity analysis by making a detour through a general purpose metaproteomics database.

 In chapter \ref{chapter:umgap}, we describe the complete pipeline and evaluate it as an alternative method for metagenomics analysis.